List of Internet pioneers: Elizabeth Feinler

-Elizabeth J. "Jake" Feinler (born 1931) was a staff member of Doug Engelbart's Augmentation Research Center (ARC) at SRI and PI for the Network Information Center (NIC) for the ARPANET and the Defense Data Network (DDN) from 1972 until 1989.
+Elizabeth J. "Jake" Feinler (born 1931) was a staff member of Doug Engelbart's Augmentation Research Center (ARC) at SRI and principal investigator for the Network Information Center (NIC) for the ARPANET and the Defense Data Network (DDN) from 1972 until 1989.
 In 2012, Feinler was inducted into the Internet Hall of Fame by the Internet Society.

 Louis Pouzin

 Louis Pouzin (born 1931) is a French computer scientist.
-He built the first implementation of a wide-area datagram packet-communications network, CYCLADES, that demonstrated the feasibility of internetworking, which he called a "catenet".
-Concepts from his work were reflected in the development of TCP/IP.
+He built the first implementation of a wide-area datagram packet-communications network, CYCLADES, that demonstrated the feasibility of internetworking, which he called a catenet.
 He was acknowledged by Vint Cerf and Bob Kahn in their seminal 1974 paper on internetworking.
+Further concepts from his work were reflected in the development of TCP/IP.

 In 1997, Pouzin received the ACM SIGCOMM Award for "pioneering work on connectionless packet communication".
 He was named a Chevalier of the Legion of Honor by the French government on 19 March 2003.
 In 2012, Pouzin was inducted into the Internet Hall of Fame by the Internet Society.